-In order for goals to be successful, rather than just ideas, it is best to write them down and follow a clear structure ensuring that they are S.M.A.R.T.
+In order for goals to be successful, rather than just ideas, it is best to write them down and follow a clear structure ensuring that they are SMART

-S.M.A.R.T is a mnemonic that can be used to help ensure that effective objectives or goals are
+SMART is a mnemonic that can be used to help ensure that effective objectives or goals are set and guide progression, it stands for:

 - Specific